Andrew920528/rita-cfc-2024/DEV.md

 - Widget enter and exit animation
   - Urgency: 4
 - ctrl+z and other key board shortcut (to reduce the need to confirm delete)
+- Header layout is off when squashed
+- Chat can memorize input text
+- Update note in chatroom can have different style
+- Dropdown is selectable